omeka/classic-enduser/Plugins/Ngram.md

 In order to get back to the Corpus summary page from the Corpus viewer, click the “back to Corpus” button just under the label Corpus viewer.

 ![A screenshot of the Back to corpus button.](../doc_files/plugin_images/ngram-viewcorp.png)

-Ngram Search - Using the text field, you can enter comma-separated phrases or words which you want to graph the frequency of.
+**Ngram Search** - Using the text field, you can enter comma-separated phrases or words which you want to graph the frequency of.
 Note: you can only search for two word phrases if you have generated bigrams, etc.

 You can, if you want, specify a range for the corpus search.
 Note that the format of the range you search must match exactly the format of your sequence data.
 So if you have sequenced the corpus by year, enter a four digit year, whereas if you have done it by month you must enter yyyymm formatted range data.

 The results should return a sequence graph (if they do not, check the formatting of the range data), along with a table showing Ngram Counts and Total Ngram Counts.

-Note: These results reflect the composition of the selected corpus (which has been filtered by text element and search query), not the entirety of your collection.
+**Note**: These results reflect the composition of the selected corpus (which has been filtered by text element and search query), not the entirety of your collection.

 ![A screenshot of the Corpus Viewer page with the phrase and range fields described above.](../doc_files/plugin_images/ngram-Corpusviewer.png)